Philippine mythology: Deities

-Anito, or anitu In Philippine mythology, refers to ancestor spirits, spirits of the dead, evil spirits and the wooden idols that represent or house them.
-Pag-anito is when the shamans communicate to with the spirits of the dead and ancestral spirits, and even evil spirit Diwatas In Philippine mythology refers to fairies, nature spirits, celestial beings, and mythological gods.
-Pagdiwata is a ritual giving praise, veneration and worship to the gods and nature spirits.

 A symbol of Bathala, supreme god of the Tagalog people.
 The symbol also depicts a loyal anito at the bottom area and a tigmamanukan bird, which is sometimes wrongfully portrayed as a sarimanok.

 The deity Namtogan, who has paraplegia, is said to have taught the Ifugao how to craft Bulul statues, which would serve as avatars of rice deities.
 The statues are bathed in animal blood and sometimes given rice wine in rituals performed by a mumbaki (Ifugao shaman).

 Each ethnic group has its own pantheon of deities.
 Some ethnic groups have a supreme deity, while others revere ancestor spirits and/or spirits of the natural world.
 The usage of the term "diwata" is mostly found in the central and southern Philippines while the usage of "anito" is found in the northern Philippines.
 In a buffer zone area both terms are used.
 Diwata may originate from the Sanskrit word devata (deity), anito may have derived from the proto-Malayo-Polynesian word qanitu and the proto-Austronesian qanicu, both meaning ancestral spirits.
 Both diwata and anito are gender-neutral terms.
 They translate into deities, ancestral spirits, and/or guardians, depending on the ethnic group.
 The concept of diwata and anito are similar to the Japanese kami.
 However, during the colonial era, the Spanish intentionally modified the meaning of both words because they were not in line with Christian monotheism.
 This modification was supported by the Americans in the early 20th century.
-The meaning of diwata was transformed to "fairy" or "enchantress", while the meaning of anito remained "ancestors and spirits".
+The meaning of diwata was transformed to "fairy" or "enchantress", while the meaning of anito became "ancestors and spirits".
 In areas not colonized by Spain, the meanings were not changed.